 The most widely recognized accrediting agency in sonography is the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Graduating from a programs accredited by the CAAHEP qualifies you to sit for the certification exam given by the ARDMS.

-If you’re currently enrolled in or have been accepted to a CAAHEP accredited program, you’re also eligible to apply for the UltrasoundSchoolsInfo semi-annual scholarship.
+If you’re currently enrolled in or have been accepted to a CAAHEP accredited program, you’re also eligible to apply for the UltrasoundSchoolsInfo scholarship.

-Accredited Sonography Schools in Arizona in 2021
+CAAHEP and ARRT Accredited Sonography Schools in Arizona in 2024

 Gateway Community College